aranasaurus/zenircbot-meme/api/README.md

 MemeCaptain API
 ===============

-This is a simple Sinatra app that wraps the memecaptain gem.
+This is a simple Sinatra app that wraps the [meme_captain](https://github.com/mmb/meme_captain) gem.

-To run this in passenger, create an nginx config block like the following:
+To run this using passenger, create an nginx config block like the following:

 ---
   server {